Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years have been free resources!

 High school science doesn’t have to be scary.

-Disclaimer: As with all things, make sure that you check your state's requirements before choosing a curriculum for your student.
+Disclaimer: Make sure that you check your state's requirements before choosing a curriculum for your student.

 Georgia Virtual Learning

 These are complete courses with online multimedia resources, printable pages, and more.
-There are also free courses available in Language Arts, Math, Social Studies, Foreign Language, Fine Arts and electives such as Computer Science, Business, Banking, Film, Law and more.
-GREAT resource for high school.
+There are also free courses available in Language Arts, Math, Social Studies, Foreign Language, Fine Arts, and electives such as Computer Science, Business, Banking, Film, Law, and more.
+A GREAT resource for high school.

 Guest Hollow’s Biology